Email Us

 What are PN Flanges?

-PN stands for "Nominal Pressure," a European designation system specifying the pressure rating a flange can withstand.
-These flanges adhere to the ISO 7005-1 or DIN 2501-1 standards, using metric units (bars) for pressure rating.
+PN stands for "Nominal Pressure," a European designation system that indicates the maximum pressure a flange can withstand, measured in bars (1 bar ≈ 14.5 psi).
+PN flanges adhere to standards like ISO 7005-1 or DIN 2501-1, using metric units for pressure ratings.
+These flanges are widely used in industries such as water supply, oil and gas, and chemical processing.

 Key Differences Between PN 10 flange and PN16 Flanges: